olwalgeorge/flamingo/SECURITY_ALERT_RESPONSE.md

 **Security Status**: ✅ RESOLVED
 **GitHub Repository**: Clean and secure
 **Application**: Fully functional with proper secret management
-**Deployment**: Ready for production deployment
+**Deployment**: ✅ **SUCCESSFULLY DEPLOYED TO PRODUCTION**

-The Flamingo CBO application is now secure, follows industry best practices for secret management, and is ready for deployment on platforms like Render or Vercel.
+The Flamingo CBO application is now secure, follows industry best practices for secret management, and has been successfully deployed to production.
+All security issues have been resolved and the application is live and functional.